source-foundry/ufolint/README.md

 </p>

-The application performs a UFO version specific static analysis of the source against the [UFO v2 and v3 specifications](http://unifiedfontobject.org/) for issues that include:
+The application performs a UFO version specific static analysis of the source text files against the [UFO v2 and v3 specifications](http://unifiedfontobject.org/) for issues that include:

   - supported UFO version
   - mandatory files and directories